tommililja/Farse/README.md

         "renewsAt",
             user.Subscription.RenewsAt
             |> Option.map (_.ToString() >> JStr)
-            |> JOpt
+            |> JNil
     ]
 ]
 ```

-> This creates an object, but you can create any other type and convert it with Json.asString.
+> This creates an object, but you can create any type and convert it with Json.asString.

 ## Errors